 Did You Know:

-The Austrian physicist Wolfgang Pauli was honoured with the Nobel prize for his remarkable contribution in the field of physics.
-He was honoured for the discovery of the exclusion principle.
+The Austrian physicist Wolfgang Pauli was honored with the Nobel prize for his remarkable contribution to the field of physics.
+He was honored for the discovery of the exclusion principle.

 Later in the early 1900s, Pauli came up with Pauli’s exclusion principle by introducing two new quantum numbers and he stated no two electrons in an atom can have the same set of quantum numbers.